-On January 23, 1966, the U.S. Army’s 1st Cavalry Division, along with the Marines based at Chu Lai, began the first division-size search and destroy operation of the Vietnam War.
-In addition to 6,000 soldiers of the 1st Cavalry and 4,000 Marines, the operation involved four regular ARVN battalions, five ARVN ranger battalions and two battalions from a South Korean division.
+On January 23, 1966, the U.S. Army’s 1st Cavalry Division, along with the Marines based at Chu Lai, began the first division-sized search and destroy operation of the Vietnam War.
+In addition to 6,000 soldiers of the 1st Cavalry and 4,000 Marines, the operation involved four regular South Vietnamese Army (ARVN) battalions, five ARVN ranger battalions and two battalions from a South Korean division.
 This large operation had initially been given the code name “Masher,” but President Johnson worried that that name would convey the message that the U.S. military was insensitive to the taking of Asian lives.
 Thus, at the request of the White House, General Westmoreland changed the name from “Masher” to “White Wing.”

 The area to be swept by the combined Allied force was huge.
 In Binh Dinh Province alone, the Allies planned on covering 450 square miles.
-Westmoreland hoped the Americans, ROKs, and South Vietnamese would trap and destroy four Communist regiments, totaling 8,000 men, believed to be in the area.
+Westmoreland hoped the Americans, South Koreans, and South Vietnamese would trap and destroy four Communist regiments, totaling 8,000 men, known to be in the area.
 The Communist soldiers belonged to the 18th and 98th North Vietnamese regiments and the 1st and 2nd Vietcong regiments.

 The first five days of the operation saw only sporadic contact between the Allies and the guerrillas.
 At the end of day five, the Americans claimed to have killed fifty-nine Communist soldiers since the offensive began.
 Many of the “Vietcong” dead may have been unarmed Vietcong porters, couriers, or civilians unlucky enough to be caught in the crossfire.